 Download a VPN before you go

-The majority of Western social media networks are blocked such as Facebook, Instagram, YouTube, Snapchat, Twitter and more.
-China has their own local social sites, the most popular is WeChat.
-To check your social media and other banned pages in Beijing, you need to sign up for one of the best VPNs that work in China.
+The majority of Western social media networks are blocked such as Facebook, Instagram, YouTube, Snapchat, Twitter, and more.
+China has its own local social sites, the most popular is WeChat.
+To check your social media and other banned pages in Beijing, you need to sign up for a VPN that works in China.
 This is difficult to do whilst in the country so do this before you depart.
 Whilst using data roaming, I found I could get around on Google Maps no problem.

 Connecting to WiFi

 WiFi can sometimes be a little slow but, most of the time, it was fine in the hotels.
 Some public WiFi requires you to enter a Chinese phone number where a code can be texted to connect you, big problemo without a local SIM!

 Not all locals in Beijing speak English and, even at the customer services desk in the airport I had to converse with the help of a translation app in order to deal with my issue.

 I stayed in a hotel and a hostel where both people on the reception desk spoke very good English, however, other tourists I spoke to said some big international hotels did not have English speaking staff which made their stay a little harder.

 Get the name of your hotel in Mandarin